julmcbride/ExcelToJSON/README.md

 # ExcelToJSON

-A conversion tool utilizing the xlsx package with <a href="https://www.npmjs.com/package/xlsx">SheetJS</a> to convert basic Excel spreadsheet tables to JSON data for use in my JavaScript projects.
+A tool that utilizes the xlsx package with <a href="https://www.npmjs.com/package/xlsx">SheetJS</a> to convert basic Excel spreadsheet tables to JSON data for use in my JavaScript projects.